Aaryan33/Responsive_Website_Project/README.md

 ## 🔭 Future Scopes

-- Integration with Payment Gateways: Integrate secure payment gateways to facilitate real purchases within the app, improving the purchase flow and user trust.
+- **Integration with Payment Gateways**: Integrate secure payment gateways to facilitate real purchases within the app, improving the purchase flow and user trust.

+- **Real-Time Notifications**: Implement real-time notifications for updates, promotional offers, or reminders, keeping users informed and engaged.

+- **Integration with AI for Improved User Experience**: Use AI to provide personalized recommendations, smart form suggestions, and natural language processing for enhanced user interactions.